FAQs in MEI

 The application portal at KIT is usually open from mid-December until April 30.
 If your final certificate is not yet available, please apply only after the mid-term grades from your final school year are available.

-Grades in mathematics and physics are crucial for the application.
+The grades in mathematics and physics are decisive for the application.
 These must be proven either by the final certificate or, if this is not yet available, by the provisional certificates from the last two semesters.
-The provisional certificates must be submitted no later than the application deadline on April 30.
+The provisional certificates must be submitted by the application deadline of April 30 at the latest.

-The grades in mathematics and physics can also be substituted by participating in the following tests:
+The grades in mathematics and physics can also be replaced by taking the following tests:

 a) The ACT International Subject Test in Physics with a minimum score of 24 points.